TikTok Shop Account Health Rating (AHR): The Complete Seller Guide for 2026

 What Is TikTok Shop's Account Health Rating?

 The Account Health Rating is a single numerical score that measures your overall compliance and performance as a TikTok Shop seller.
-Think of it as a credit score for your shop — except instead of affecting your interest rate, it determines whether your products are visible to buyers.
+Think of it as a credit score for your shop — except instead of affecting your interest rate, it determines whether your products stay visible to buyers.
+AHR is TikTok Shop's new account-health system, and it's built to replace the old Violation Points system.

 How the AHR Score Is Calculated